 Volunteering for Students and other young people under 25 years old

 All 17 to 24 year olds are welcome to apply to become a volunteer at BTH.
 Most young people apply to become a volunteer because they have an interest in working within healthcare.
 This may include considering going into medicine, nursing, physiotherapy or within one of the many non-clinical support roles such as porters or catering assistants.

-Whilst, it is not possible to volunteer in all of these areas, our Nutritional Support Assistant Scheme will provide a good introduction for what it might be like to work in a hospital setting, and volunteers will be able to relate much of their volunteer experience to their chosen career.
+Whilst, it is not possible to volunteer in all of these areas, our Patient Support Scheme will provide a good introduction for what it might be like to work in a hospital setting, and volunteers will be able to relate much of their volunteer experience to their chosen career.
 Other volunteer roles that will be beneficial to students and other young people under 25 years include Hospital Radio (particularly if the interest is in media).
 Volunteering within the Guiding Services is also a good way to improve the knowledge of hospital and NHS services and to build upon communication skills.

 We ask our young volunteers to commit themselves to volunteer with us for a minimum of six months.
 We provide the necessary training and support and view our young volunteers as the workforce of the future.
 Usual practice involves coming in to volunteer once a week for 2-3 hours, on the same day and at the same time each week.
 The day and time is decided mutually and will be dependent on when the volunteer is free and where the vacancies are.

 There are two intakes each year for our students and other young volunteers.
 Recruitment begins three to four months prior to starting volunteer placements, as the screening system and training is completed in advance.
 Each year, we recruit in June with a view to starting volunteer placements in November and recruit again in January, with a view to starting volunteer placements in June.